Law School Admission Test (LSAT)

 When should I take the LSAT?

 Because of the rolling admissions process, we believe that the June or September/October test dates best position you to get your application in early.
 You may take the December LSAT, but we advise you to submit all other required application materials in advance of the test so that the LSAT will be the final component of your application.
 If you are applying to the Early Decision Program or the Chicago Law Scholars Program, the September/October test administration is the last test that we will accept.
-For Chicago Law Scholars applicants, the June LSAT administration is the latest test that we can accept.

 Will the Admissions Committee review my file before I get my LSAT score?

 The Admissions Committee will not review any portion of your application until we have all required application materials, including your LSAT score.
 If you already have an LSAT score on record but are registered for a future LSAT administration, we will not complete your file until the next LSAT score posts, unless you ask the Admissions Office to go ahead and complete your file.
 In that event, it is possible that the Admissions Committee will evaluate your file and issue a decision before your next score posts.